 In May 2022, we announced a clinical collaboration with Massachusetts General Hospital ("MGH") to evaluate oral LUM-201 in nonalcoholic fatty liver disease ("NAFLD") in an investigator-initiated trial.
-This trial will evaluate a dose of 25 mg/day of LUM-201 in 10 men and women with NAFLD and prescreening patients has begun.
+This trial will evaluate a dose of 25 mg/day of LUM-201 in 10 men and women with NAFLD.
+Enrollment in the trial has begun and the first subject has been dosed.
 GH is a critical stimulator of lipolysis, and preclinical data suggest that amplifying GH secretion has the potential to reduce hepatic steatosis and prevent NAFLD progression.
 Enhancing the natural pulsatile release of GH has been shown clinically in short-term studies to be more efficacious in inducing lipolysis than continuous infusions of GH.
 The primary endpoints will be to determine the changes in intrahepatic lipid content, hepatic inflammation and fibrosis with GH augmentation as measured by H-MRS and Perspectum's LiverMultiScan®.
 Biopsies will be conducted on a subset of subjects to obtain additional information at the genetic and cellular level in this indication.

 We approved an unsolicited grant application for this study and will supply LUM-201 for this pilot trial.
-Lumos has a pending application for a methodof-use patent for LUM-201 in NAFLD and retains intellectual property rights for LUM-201 in this indication.
+Lumos has a pending application for a method-of-use patent for LUM-201 in NAFLD and retains intellectual property rights for LUM-201 in this indication.